ksu-cs-textbooks/cis580/content/13-basic-3d-rendering/04-rendering-a-cube.md

 ---
 We'll continue our exploration of the rendering pipeline with another shape - a cube.
 And as before, we'll introduce another concept - _vertex_ and _index buffers_.

-For our triangle and quad, we drew our shapes using `GraphicsDevice.DrawUserPrimatives<T>()` and `GraphicsDevice.DrawUserIndexedPrimitives<T>()`.
+For our triangle and quad, we drew our shapes using `GraphicsDevice.DrawUserPrimitives<T>()` and `GraphicsDevice.DrawUserIndexedPrimitives<T>()`.
 Our `vertices` and `indices` were simply arrays we declared normally, that we passed to the graphics card using the aforementioned methods.
 As with most variables we deal with in C#, the memory used by the `vertices` and `indices` arrays was allocated from the computer's RAM.
 When we invoked the methods, one of the tasks they do is stream the data to the GPU, so that it can be rendered.

 This process can be significantly sped up if, instead of storing the vertex and index data in RAM, we store it in Video Ram (VRAM).
 VRAM is the memory that is a part of our graphics card.
 Not surprisingly, the GPU has direct access to VRAM and can stream data from it quite quickly - more quickly than it can from RAM.
 Especially if we are drawing the same shape using the same vertex and index data every frame.